felixlinker/ard_key_mapper/README.md

 `ctrl` | This field holds a value for the modifier button mask as string; see bellow for further information `status_code` | This field holds the value which key should be pressed; you can find out it's status code by loading the `watch_status_codes.ino` program onto your arduino.
 `send` | This field can holds any string that conforms to [the combination argument for keyboard.send](https://github.com/boppreh/keyboard#keyboard.send) of the python keyboard package.
+`delay` | This field holds a value for a delay between button press and release in seconds and is optional.

 ### Modifier button mask